binhnxit/flut_tour/README.md

 * Icon
 ```
 ① Generate an icon by 1x, 2x, 3x then add these icons into (assets/icons/…) folders.
-② Remember that, these icons located in a different folder (2.0x, 3.0x,...) but their name must be the same.
+② Remember that, these icons located in a different folder (2.0x, 3.0x,...) but their name must be same.
 ```

 * Font